Compliance Obligations – Definition

 - agreements with public authorities or customers;

 - voluntary principles or codes of practice;

-- voluntary labelling or environmental commitments;
+- voluntary labeling or environmental commitments;

 - obligations arising under contractual arrangements with the organization;